 - Remove two 10mm bolts on top of the engine cover.
 Remove the engine cover by pulling it forward and up.

 - Unplug the electrical connector from the ignition coil by pressing the connector first and then pulling it off the coil.

 - Next, remove the ignition coils simply by lifting them up.

 - Remove the spark plugs.
 You will need a socket extension and a 5/8 socket to remove the plugs.
 Be gentle.
 They are prone to breaking off in the cylinder head.

-- Once you have the plugs out, inspect them to make sure they are not fouled, covered in oil, or have straps missing.
+- Once you have the plugs out, inspect them to ensure they are not fouled, covered in oil, or missing straps.
 If they do, you have bigger problems than just spark plugs.

 - Install the new plugs, put the ignition coils back on, and reconnect them.

-- Start the car and make sure the engine is running smoothly and not shaking.
+- Start the car and ensure the engine is running smoothly and not shaking.